liavt/Jumbo-Engine/README.md

 Is it multi-platform?
 * Of course!
 It is written in Java and uses OpenGL, so it would be a waste not to make it multi-platform.
 The IO operations are also multi-platform as well.

+I hate OpenGL/OpenAL code.
+Do I have to do any of that?
+* None at all!
+It comes with pre-made implementations of both!
+You can rewrite them though.

 Do you have any plans to switch to Vulkan when it comes out?
 * Not currently.